nrubin29/codelm/README.md

 - `coderunner`: Runs inside of a Docker container spawned by the backend.
 Receives a user's code submission, runs it, and reports the results.
 - `common`: Type definitions and utilities used by multiple components.
 - `frontend`: The frontend.
 Contains the competitor dashboard and the admin dashboard.
 Uses Angular.
+- `landing`: The landing site containing general information about the event.
 - `test`: An automated stress test suite.

 ## Previous versions of the CodeLM platform: